guptakaran11/grasskode-website/content/post/travel/where-is-north-east/arunachal-mechuka.md

   <em>Local celebrity :stuck_out_tongue_closed_eyes:</em>
 </div>

 We were warned that we wouldn't get anything to eat further ahead but since we were not really hungry, we moved on and reached Tato a little past mid noon.
 Since we had not broken fast all day and were understandably starving, we decided to break for an early lunch.
 While having the standard rice plate, a group of army men approached us, expressing the usual curiosities.
-They were on their way back to their cantontment.
+They were on their way back to their cantonment.
 They told us that they had cycled with Salman Khan the previous day.
 Salman Khan had come to inaugurate the Mechuka Adventure Festival the day before and we had heard people express regret at us not having reached a day earlier all the way.
 Not that we were any crazy about Salman or the festival but it seemed like a major event for the entire valley.

 The road continued much the same way after Tato.
 I was starting to wonder why people had recommended Mechuka so highly to us.
 The valley was beautiful but not anything exceptional given what we had already seen in Arunachal.
 But I would not realise the reason until we actually reached Mechuka.
 Right after a turn on the road we were forced to stop and admire the beauty of the valley we had just entered.